braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/customization/customizing_feed.md

 # Customizing the Content Cards feed

-Content Cards UI components are available in the `BrazeUI` library of the Swift SDK.
-You can customize your Content Cards UI elements and behavior by modifying the `Attributes` struct of `BrazeContentCardUI.ViewController`.
-Alternatively, the Content Card cells may also be subclassed and then used programmatically by overriding the `cells` property in the `Attributes` struct.
-Check out the [Examples sample app](https://github.com/braze-inc/braze-swift-sdk/tree/main/Examples/Swift) for a complete example.
+The UI components of Content Cards are available in the `BrazeUI` library of the Swift SDK, allowing you to customize their appearance and behavior.

-It's also important to consider whether you should use a simple customization strategy with `Attributes` versus a completely custom view controller and [subscribe for data updates]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/content_cards/integration/).
-For example, if you configure using `Attributes`, you can launch your Content Cards UI with minimal setup.
-However, if you use a complete view controller customization, you have more control over the card behavior, such as displaying in a carousel or adding interactive elements, but you would have to ensure impressions, dismissal events, and clicks are properly logged.
+At Braze, we break down customization into different approaches based on the associated effort and level of flexibility provided.
+Configuring Content Cards using `Attributes` is the simplest option, allowing you to launch your Content Cards UI with minimal setup.
+Alternatively, you can create a custom view controller component that [subscribes to data updates and logs analytics]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/content_cards/integration/).
+The latter provides more control over the card behavior, such as displaying in a carousel or adding interactive elements, but requires you to ensure that impressions, dismissal events, and clicks are properly logged.

+This article covers configuring your Content Cards using `Attributes`.
+For an example of implementing a custom view controller, see the [carousel view use case]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/content_cards/customization/use_cases/carousel_view/).

 ## Customizing UI

+You can customize your Content Cards UI elements by modifying the `Attributes` struct of `BrazeContentCardUI.ViewController`. `BrazeUI` offers two ways to configure this object:
+- Modifying the `Attributes.defaults` static variable
+- Passing your `Attributes` struct to the `BrazeContentCardUI/ViewController` initializer

-The following code snippets show how to style and change out-of-the-Box Content Cards to fit your UI using methods provided by the SDK.
+The following code snippets show how to style and change the default Content Cards using methods provided by the SDK.
 These methods allow you to customize all aspects of the Content Card UI, including custom fonts, customized color components, customized text, and more.

-You can customize the default Braze Content Card UI by modifying the `Attributes` struct.
-BrazeUI offers two ways to configure this object:
-- Modifying the `Attributes.defaults` static variable.
-- Passing your `Attributes` struct to the `BrazeContentCardUI/ViewController` initializer.

 {% alert note %}
 Customization via `Attributes` is only available in Swift.
 {% endalert %}

-### Modifying `Attributes.defaults`
+### Modifying Attributes.defaults

-You can customize the look and feel of all instances of the Braze Content Card UI view controller, you can directly modify the static `Attributes.defaults` variable.
+Customize the look and feel of all instances of the Braze Content Card UI view controller by directly modifying the static `Attributes.defaults` variable.
 Refer to the code snippet below for an example:

 {% tabs %}
 {% tab Swift %}